Peashooter101/JaredVirtualMachine/README.md

 - `/vc request` should be the same as `/vc invite` but they are requesting permission to join.
 - Make it look fancy using Embeds cause Embeds are cooler.

-`/abby <get/add/remove/gallery>`
+`/abby <search/gallery>`
-- Need more commands for usability without shutting down the bot!
+- Need commands to do other additional stuff.

 `/valorant <profile/rank/history/skins>`
 - For the account level, draw the level onto the border rather than using their "Level Tier" for the border.